 Check out the Early Reviewer Program on Amazon

 2022 follow-up: the Early Reviewer service has been removed by Amazon and closed completely in April 2021.
 We will share the description below to give you an idea of this program.
-However, it’s unfortunately no longer a possible way to buy reviews on Amazon.
+However, it’s unfortunately no longer a possible way to buy testimonials on Amazon.

-Amazon Early Reviewer is a feature set up by the Amazon marketplace to help new goods get their first reviews.
+Amazon Early Reviewer is a feature set up by the marketplace to help new goods get their first reviews.

-Amazon then contacted shoppers of those products and asked them to write feedback, with a request for a tiny gift card (worth a couple of dollars) if they shared a review.
+AMZ then contacted shoppers of those products and asked them to write feedback, with a request for a tiny gift card (worth a couple of dollars) if they shared a review.

 Alleviate negative feedback